Bennie Edens: Personal life

 Edens lived his entire life in San Diego, California.
 He attended Hoover High School, where he played football and boxed.
 Graduating from Hoover in 1944, he then attended San Diego State University, where he played football.
 He graduated from SDSU in 1948 and began a career at Point Loma High School as a student teacher, while also working at the Kona Kai Club as the activities director and swim instructor.

 Edens' family included his wife Maxine and their two children, Jim and Kathie.
 Edens and his wife experienced the death of Kathie at the age of 23; the car accident responsible for her death also claimed the life of her husband.

 Coaching career

-Edens became head coach of the Pointers in 1955, and continued in that role though several generations of students until his retirement in 1998.
-He finished his career with a record of 241–168–16, a sectional record for the most wins by a coach a single school, and second on the sectional all-time list.
-His teams won CIF championships five times during his tenure, in 1962, 1966, 1982, 1987 and 1991.
+Edens became head coach of the Pointers in 1955 and continued in that role through several generations of students until his retirement in 1998.
+He finished his career with a record of 241–168–16, a sectional record for the most wins by a coach at a single school and second on the sectional all-time list.
+His teams won CIF championships five times during his tenure in 1962, 1966, 1982, 1987 and 1991.

 After 10 years of retirement, Edens died of a heart attack in early February 2008.
 Obituaries called him "a legend", and his memorial service, held at the Point Loma High athletic field, filled the stadium that bears his name to capacity.
 Following his death, Point Loma High School established the Bennie Edens Scholarship Fund in his honor.